Skip to content

 Metacafe

-This is another powerful, efficient platform that has a very long history.
-In fact, Metacafe is one of those platforms that change the game of video streaming.
+Metacafe was a powerful, efficient platform with a very long history, and it was one of the platforms that changed the game of video streaming.

-They’re considered one of the pioneering companies specializing in short-form videos.
-It all started with some funny clips.
-They can make you laugh for sure, and they also come with very attractive titles.
+It was considered one of the pioneering companies specializing in short-form videos.
+It all started with some funny clips that could make you laugh, paired with very attractive titles.

 #07 – Instagram Reels